brookshelley/brookshelley.github.com/movies.md

 **The Nun**

 Lol, this ridiculous series.
 My friend got me into this while I was recovering from a surgery last year by asking me to watch all the preceding movies before we went to see one of the Annabelle ones.
-This series delivers spooky times, jumpscares, and a universe completely devoid of a loving god.
+This series delivers spooky times, jump-scares, and a universe completely devoid of a loving god.
 I'm always down for a movie where the evil folks win, and this series is suitably unclear about who actually comes out on top, so I just claim it for the demons.

 **The Endless**